 Eligibility Age 65 and 8 years of creditable service or age 62 and 8 years of membership service (for eligible purposes, 4 legislative terms are equivalent to 8 years of membership service).
 Benefit Monthly benefit is \$36 multiplied by years of creditable service.

-For members with retirement dates prior to July 1, 2014, a

-one-time 1.75% increase is made at time of retirement.

-Early Retirement Benefit

-Eligibility Age 60 and 8 years of membership service.
+For members with retirement dates prior to July 1, 2014, a one-time 1.75% increase is made at time of retirement.
+Early Retirement Benefit Eligibility Age 60 and 8 years of membership service.
 Benefit Accrued benefit reduced by 5% for each year member is under age 62.
 Disability Retirement Benefit No special benefit.
 Benefit is same as early or normal retirement.

-Involuntary Retirement Benefit N/A

-Deferred Vested Retirement Benefit

-Eligibility 8 years of creditable service.
+Involuntary Retirement Benefit N/A Deferred Vested Retirement Benefit Eligibility 8 years of creditable service.
 Member contributions not withdrawn.
 Benefit Accrued benefit deferred to age 65 or reduced benefit payable at age 60.

-Death Benefit

-Eligibility If less than 15 years of creditable service, a refund of accumulated contributions.
+Death Benefit Eligibility If less than 15 years of creditable service, a refund of accumulated contributions.
 If at least 15 years of creditable service or eligible for retirement, the benefit below.
 Benefit Benefit equal to retirement benefit immediately prior to death under 100% joint and survivorship option.

-Termination Benefit

-Eligibility Termination with less than 8 years of creditable service.
+Termination Benefit Eligibility Termination with lass than 0 years of availtable parties Termination with less than 8 years of creditable service.

-Benefit Return of the member's accumulated contributions.

-Payment Options

-- (1) Life annuity.
+Payment Options (1) Life annuity.
 Guaranteed payment of accumulated member contributions.

-- (2) 100% joint and survivorship annuity.

-- (3) 50% joint and survivorship annuity.

-Post-Retirement Adjustments

-The Board may from time to time grant a Cost of Living Adjustment.

-Contributions

-By Members

-Members contribute 8 1⁄2 % of salary.

-By Employers

-Employer contributions are actuarially determined and approved and certified by the Board to the legislative fiscal officer.
+(2) 100% joint and survivorship annuity.
+(3) 50% joint and survivorship annuity.
+Post-Retirement Adjustments Board may from time to time grant a Cost of Living stment.
+Contributions By Members Mem bers contribute 8 1⁄2 % of salary.
+By Employers oyer contributions are actuarially determined and wed and certified by the Board to the legislative fiscal r.